How and Why to Stop Butchering Your Crape Myrtles in a process called Crape Murder.

 For one of the toughest plants out there, people seem to have no problem, what can only be described as, murdering these beautiful blooms.
-Crape Myrtles are one of the most adaptable, pest-free, low maintenance and aesthetically pleasing shrubs that can grow in our hot Florida landscapes.
+Crape Myrtles are one of the most adaptable, pest-free, low maintenance and aesthetically pleasing shrubs that can grow in our hot Florida and southern living landscapes.
 Their exfoliating bark, unique branching and exquisite blooms are just a few of their perks.

 STOP hacking away or “topping” your Crape Myrtles!

 The ONLY pruning a crape myrtle needs is the thinning out of the trunk’s branches on younger trees.
+Let these beautiful flowering trees grow to their natural shape!

 Remove in the following order: